2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Re-scan

 The Rescan feature relies on Bitcoin Core 0.17.0’s “Scantxoutset” to scan the current state of the blockchain (called UTXO Set) for coins belonging to the configured derivation scheme.
-A wallet rescan solves two issues that BTCPay Server users commonly experience.
+A wallet rescan addresses two common issues that BTCPay Server users frequently encounter.

 1. Gap limit problem - Most third-party wallets are light wallets that share a node between many users.
 Light and full node-reliant wallets limit the number (typically 20) of addresses without a balance they track on the blockchain to prevent performance issues.
 BTCPay Server generates a new address for every invoice.
 With the above in mind, after BTCPay Server generates 20 consecutive unpaid invoices, the external wallet stops fetching the transactions, assuming no new transactions occurred.
 Your external wallet won’t show them once invoices are paid on the 21st, 22nd, etc. On the other hand, internally, the BTCPay Server wallet tracks any address it generates, along with a significantly higher gap limit.
 It does not rely on a third party and can always show a correct balance.
 2. The gap limit solution - If your [external/existing wallet](https://docs.btcpayserver.org/WalletSetup/#use-an-existing-wallet) allows gap-limit configuration, the easy fix is to increase it.
 However, the majority of wallets do not allow this.
 The only wallets that currently support gap-limit configuration that we are aware of are Electrum, Wasabi, and Sparrow Wallet.
 Unfortunately, you are likely to encounter a problem with many other wallets.
 For the best user experience and privacy, consider using the BTCPay Server's internal wallet instead of external wallets.